hustf/BitmapMaps.jl/README.md

 Version 0.1.6:

 - Add .ini parameter 'Behaviour when data is missing', for sheets completely filled with water surface.
-- In step 6, use a temporary dictionary for storing non-zero boundary boxes for input files.
+- Use a temporary dictionary for storing non-zero boundary boxes for input files.

 Version 0.1.5:
  - change the palette to have a more uniform lightness, and an increasing red-yellow-ish tint between altitudes 500 m and 1500 m.
 Also change from using the colorspace RGB to XYZ while